practicalli/clojure/first-taste-of-clojure.md

 # Clojure Quick Reference
 The basic Clojure syntax and a few common functions you should probably learn first.

 The examples are editable (using an embedded REPL) so feel free to experiment and watch as the return value changes as you change the code.
 Reload the page if you want to reset all the code back to the starting point.

+[Install Clojure](/clojure-tools/install/) on your computer if you want to experiment even further.

 <!-- Klipse reagent include to generate SVG graphics - hidden as not relevant at this point -->
 <pre class="hidden">
   <code class="lang-eval-clojure" data-preamble="(require '[reagent.core :as r])">
   </code>
 </pre>

 ## Calling functions